2KAbhishek/mkrepo/README.md

 ## Inspiration

-I make a lot of projects (as you might have seen on my GitHub profile) and I needed a tool to fasttrack the first commit.
+I make a lot of projects (as you might have seen on my GitHub profile), and I needed a tool to fasttrack the first commit.

 ## Prerequisites